nicnosis/iu-courses/j360/docs/project3.md

  * [CodingTrain Coding Challenges](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZiZxtDDRCi6uhfTH4FilpH) - this is a list of videos by [Dan Shiffman](http://shiffman.net/).
 Most of these projects use p5.js
  * [Official p5 examples](https://p5js.org/examples/) - There is a lot of excellent starting code here!
 You can use it as long as you cite it somewhere in your projects
+ * [p5.play](http://p5play.molleindustria.org/) - A library for making games with p5.js
  * [inconvergent](http://inconvergent.net/)

 ### Twitter feeds